 Bandai’s flagship kits.
 Usually standing close to twice the height of an MG in 1/60 scale, these kits are the pinnacle of articulation and detail.
 They are often 2-3 times the price of a decent MG and are molded in many different colors.
 There are many expansion sets you can get for these kits such as an LED kit.
 These kits take a very long time to make and are not recommended for beginners.

 Shop Perfect Grade Gundam Model Kits

 Super Deformed (SD)

-No scale model kits that have disproportionate features such as a big head and small arms and legs.
-Are usually very easy to assemble.
-Some parts can be used on 1/144 HG kits.
+No-scale model kits that have disproportionate features such as a big head and small arms and legs.
+They are usually very easy to assemble and some parts can be used on 1/144 HG kits.